Carneiro, Kansas – A Tidy Little Ghost Town

 Cattle at the Smoky Hills River near Ellsworth, Kansas, by Alexander Gardner, 1867.

-Landscape in the area of Carneiro, Kansas by Kathy Alexander.
+Landscape in the area of Carneiro, Kansas, by Kathy Alexander.

 The word “Carneiro” means sheepfold or mutton in Portuguese.
 Over the next several years, he returned to Boston several times and married Clara Edwards in 1879.
-He also brought back to Kansas with him, several friends from Boston and Harvard, as his new associates.
+He also brought back to Kansas with him several friends from Boston and Harvard as his new associates.
 At 19,000 acres, the Monte Carneiro Ranch was one of the largest ranches in central Kansas, and Wellington built several houses and buildings to accommodate himself, friends, and employees.
-He also established a Real Estate and Loan business and eventually an entire block in Ellsworth.
+He also established a Real Estate and Loan business and, eventually, an entire block in Ellsworth.

 In 1882, Wellington and his associates and other area ranchers established the townsite along the Union Pacific Railroad as a shipping point for their livestock.
 The town’s name was officially changed to Carneiro in June 1882.
 Before long, stockyards, a hotel, and three general stores were built.
 In 1885, a school building was constructed.
 The United Methodist congregation held services in the basement, and the Christian Church held services on the main floor.

 Old General Store in Carneiro, Kansas.
+Touch of color by LOA.

 Old General Store in Carneiro, Kansas.
+Touch of color by LOA.

 An old general store still stands in Carneiro, Kansas today, by Kathy Alexander.